• Skip to primary navigation

 }

-String substring(begIndex, endIndex): The substring method can also take two parameters for the starting index and ending index.
+String substring(begIndex, endIndex): The substring method can also take two parameters for the starting and ending indexes.
 This will return a new string that is a substring of the original string, starting from the startIndex and ending at endIndex – 1.

 public class SubStringExample2